ehmiiz/SpellWell/README.md

 spellwell stats

 # Update an existing word with a sentence
+# The word `Apple` will be hidden when practicing
 spellwell update apple --sentence "An apple a day keeps the doctor away."

+# Add sentences to multiple words
+spellwell bulk_update

+# Remove a specific word
+spellwell clear --word apple

+# Clear your entire wordlist
+spellwell clear --all

-# Get help
+# Get help on any command
 spellwell --help
+spellwell practice --help
 ```

 ## Tools used

 - Poetry for dependency and package management
-- Click for CLI
+- Click for CLI interface
-- Rich for styling
+- Rich for terminal styling
 - Pytest for testing